Dumpcar series 31-638 [WIP]

 Current pickup

 For current pickup I wanted to experiment with ways to increase number of contact points to a maximum, i.e. make each wheel (not wheelset) a pickup.
 For this, I used "AC" wheelsets, where "AC" means "for 3 rail Marklin system".
-In these wheelsets both wheel are electrically connected to the axle (compaed to DC wheelsets where one wheel is isolated from it).
+In these wheelsets both wheel are electrically connected to the axle, compaed to DC wheelsets where one wheel is isolated with rubber/plastic bushing.
 I cut the axle in half, 3D printed a joiner and connected the halves, so that pickup can happen on axle from both sides of the joiner.
 The pickups themselves are makde from phosphor copper bronze wire of 0.4mm.
 (I want to try phosphor bronze sheet later).

 The electronics (custom DCC decoder)